 Outer Banks Seafood

 If you love fresh seafood, you'll love the Outer Banks for some of the most unique sea-to-table experiences, and of course fresh blue crab, fresh shrimp, fresh cobia... you get the picture!
+The fresh seafood is what makes this part of the country one of the top food destinations in America.
 Take a Crabbing and Shrimping Charter adventure with local Captain Marc Mitchum where the kids can help send out crab floats or retrieve the day's catch.
 It's hands-on and lots of fun - and chances are always good you'll see lots of dolphins and other marine life on the water.
 It's also a great lesson in where so much of the local food comes from.

 If you'd rather skip the adventure and go right for the food, pick up the day's catch at O'Neal's Sea Harvest where it's caught, cleaned, and if you want, cooked for you.

 There are so many good OBX restaurants to try, but several stand above the rest for their unique setting, outstanding food, or both.